lmorg/murex/docs/variables/shell.md

 `SHELL` is an environmental variable containing the full path to the current shell -- which in our case is Murex.

-This variable is set by Murex to conform to standards however, being an environmental variable, it can be overwritten via `export`.
-Thus you are recommended to use `MUREX_EXE`, which is a reserved variable, if you require precision.
+This variable is set by Murex to conform to POSIX standards.
+However, being an environmental variable, it can be overwritten via `export`.

+For Murex specific code, you are recommended to use `MUREX_EXE`, which is a reserved variable, and thus read only, if you require precision and safety.

 ## Other Reserved Variables